 The Middle East has one of the greatest literary traditions known to mankind.
 It reflects their history events, culture, and human values.
 A big part of it is no doubt, poetry.
 In this article, we’re going to take a look at Middle Eastern poetry and see how big of a role it plays in their culture.

 The History of Middle Eastern Poetry

 The Middle East has a rich history of poetry, way longer than Europe.
-Poetry was the backbone of Middle Eastern literature and culture.
-Poems were used to declare war, resolve disputes, and preserve history.
+A crucial part of Middle Eastern literature and culture was poetry.
+Poems were utilized to preserve history, declare war, and resolve disputes.
 Poets of the old Arabian Peninsula tribes used to memorize tens of thousands of poems.

 A big part of Middle Eastern poetry is Arabic poetry, which dates back as far as the 6th century.
 However, oral poetry is believed to even predate that.
 The history of Arabic poetry can be separated into three big eras: pre-Islamic poetry, Islamic poetry, and modern poetry.

 Most of the poetry of the pre-Islamic era was lost and not preserved.
 However, the work that remains is considered to be among the best of Arabic poetry to this day.
 Pre-Islamic poetry is a reliable historical, political, and cultural record.
 The poems are eloquent and rich in artistic value.

 In the pre-Islamic society, poetry held a very crucial position.
 Poets in that society can play the role of historian, fortune teller and even propagandist.
 Within those roles, propagandist seems to be the most important one since words were used to praise the tribe (qit’ah) and criticize other tribes (hija’).